cssmh/book-sharing-client/README.md

    - Users can now be upgraded to admin.
    - Admins cannot downgrade their own role to 'guest' if they are the only admin left.
    - Admins can delete users but cannot delete other admins.
+   - **Demo Admin**: Read-only access for `admin@mail.com`.
+This demo admin can view all data but cannot perform actions like updating or deleting.

 ## Packages Used